fnune/fnune.github.io/_posts/2016-04-16-guide-to-css-filters.markdown

 #### What is hue-rotate?
 What the hell does it do to my element?

-I’ve based this information on [this Wikipedia article](https://en.wikipedia.org/wiki/Hue).
+I've based this information on [this Wikipedia article](https://en.wikipedia.org/wiki/Hue).
 Hue is one of the properties of a color.
 It is described by the [CIECAM02 model](https://en.wikipedia.org/wiki/CIECAM02) as “the degree to which a stimulus can be described as similar to or different from stimuli that are described as red, green, blue, and yellow”.
 Hue is to a color what timbre is to a sound, basically.
 Each one of the colors in our HTML element can be located (and represented by a degree) on this scale:

 <img src='/img/guide-filters/hue-scale.png' alt='Hue scale' />